biggreenegg/JKEBanking/README.md

 attempt 2 to link to WI defect 37 in RTC.

 configured Rational Team Concert via GitHub (settings > webhooks and services > configure services)

+recieved a warning last time. toggled on no verify ssl and active option in configuring service. it did notice "defect 37" in commit message.